infovpcs/odoo18_mcp_project/PLANNING.md

 # Odoo 18 Integration MCP Server - Project Planning

 ## Project Overview
 This project aims to create a robust integration server that connects MCP (Master Control Program) with Odoo 18.0 ERP system, focusing on efficient data synchronization, API management, and secure communications.
 The implementation provides a standardized interface for performing CRUD operations on Odoo 18 models through a simple API, with dynamic model discovery and field analysis capabilities.
-The project also includes LangGraph agent flows for advanced operations like data export and import.
+The project includes direct implementation for advanced operations like data export and import, with dynamic model and field discovery using ir.model and ir.model.fields.

 ## Architecture